kalidindis/katana-tutorial-swift/Chapter2/README.md

 The idea is to layout the cells by row.
 For each row we fill the space between the left and right edges of the native view.
 We then define the height of the cell and the Y position (using the `top` relation).

-Compile and run, you should see the UI of the initial screen.
+Compile and run, you should an UI very similar to the one in the initial screen.
 Hurray!

 ### Leverage Properties To Test The UI